andreshjp/corporate-growth-intelligence-python/README.md

 # Corporate Growth & Market Efficiency Analysis 📊

 ### Project Overview
-This project focuses on analyzing a dataset of 1,000 global companies to identify market leaders, assess operational efficiency through revenue-per-employee metrics, and segment performance by industry and location (specifically focusing on major hubs like New York).
+This project focuses on analyzing a dataset of over 8,000 global companies to identify market leaders, assess operational efficiency through revenue-per-employee metrics, and segment performance by industry and location (specifically focusing on major hubs like New York).

 As a Business Economist, I approached this data to extract actionable insights regarding corporate scale and profitability patterns.